at Buffelsdrift Game Lodge

 We have a Restaurant for 120 people, international standard conference facility for 120 people, wedding chapel and 34 super luxury air-conditioned units all situated alongside a 5 ha waterhole filled with hippo.
 We also offer bush safaris (game drives), meerkat safaris, weddings with the elephants, elephant feeding and elephant walk excursions.

-- Meerkat Monitoring
+- Meerkat Families

-- Habitat Rehabilitation
+- Habitat Conservation (Spekboom)

 Programs are suitable for persons 18 years and older who want to be exposed first hand to wild animals in their natural environment.